BekirBz/mushroom_classification/README.md

 ## Conclusion
 - **Random Forest** and **Gradient Boosting** achieved perfect classification.
-- Dataset is highly separable due to clear feature-target correlations.
+- The dataset is highly separable due to clear feature-target correlations.
 - Flask app provides an easy interface for real-time classification.

 ---